Massachusetts Attorney General Implicates Family Behind Purdue Pharma In Opioid Deaths

 Healey describes former Purdue Chairman and President Richard Sackler as a micromanager, obsessed with profits in Massachusetts and the rest of the country.

-Tracking national sales, Sackler demanded he travel to doctor's offices alongside reps and complained advertising about the opioids wasn't as positive as he wanted.
-Internally, execs worried about Sackler's promotion of opioids, according to Healey.
+Tracking national sales, Sackler demanded that he travel to doctor's offices alongside reps and complained advertising about the opioids wasn't as positive as he wanted.
+Internally, executives worried about Sackler's promotion of opioids, according to Healey.

 Sackler wasn't satisfied with Purdue Pharma's sales in 2011, the documents allege.
 "After one week of prescriptions doubled Purdue's forecast, Richard [Sackler] wrote to the sales staff: 'I had hoped for better results.' "